Soumya44/Sample-Silicon-Website/README.md

-This is a sample website of an institute.
+This is a sample website of an institute.<br>
-It is made by HTML5, CSS3, JavaScript.
+It is made by HTML5, CSS3, JavaScript.<br>
-Help us in enhancing it by adding some new features.
+Help us in enhancing it by adding some new features.<br>
-We'll add more frameforks and languages soon.
+We'll add more frameforks and languages soon.<br>
-It is a good project for beginners.
+It is a good project for beginners.<br>

-Thanks,
+Thanks,<br>
-Soumya Ranjan Behera
+Soumya Ranjan Behera<br>
 E-mail: soumyaranjanb02@gmail.com